kalsan/ai_video_analyzer/doc/architecture.md

 1. `shutil.rmtree` everything under `$WORK_DIR`.
 Abandoned frames / video
    files from crashed jobs get freed.
 Persistent state (DB) is never touched here.
+2. `pip install --user -U yt-dlp yt-dlp-ejs`.
+Picks up the latest extractor + n-challenge solver into the runner's user site.
+Failure is logged and ignored (falls back to the image-baked version).
-2. `UPDATE jobs SET status='queued' WHERE status='running'`.
+3. `UPDATE jobs SET status='queued' WHERE status='running'`.
 Crash
    recovery: if the process died mid-pipeline, the row is now back in the queue and will be retried on next worker pick-up.
-3. `SELECT id FROM jobs WHERE status='queued' ORDER BY created_at` →
+4. `SELECT id FROM jobs WHERE status='queued' ORDER BY created_at` →
    `Queue.put(id)` for each.
-4. Spawn worker thread.
+5. Spawn worker thread.

 This is the *only* retry path.
 Failed jobs (`status='failed'`) are NOT re-enqueued on startup.
 A failed job is a decision, not a transient state.